 Okay.
-Now understand that puppies grow like crazy the last week of pregnancy.
+Now, understand that puppies grow like crazy the last week of pregnancy.
 A dogs pregnancy is only 2 months long, so a week’s time is a big deal as you can imagine.
 Let’s go back to our first scenario.
 Our female was bred 3 times in one week.
 Two months after her first breeding, she begins to go into labor.
 She has 12 puppies.
 We have 6 that are huge, 3 that are slightly smaller, and 3 that are even smaller.
 The customers call them the “runts” of the litter.
 The last set of 3 puppies to be delivered could have simply been from the third breeding, and therefore, had one less week in the womb.
 As a result, they are smaller, but by no means any less quality.
 The runts are full of personality.
 As you can imagine, they have to fight harder for their share of the food and toys.
 They are in no way inferior.
 They are just a few days behind on growing.
 They might continue to be smaller the first few weeks of life, but they catch up very quickly.

 Let me give you another example.
-If you have two sons and one was born a month premature, I am sure that premature son was smaller at birth.
-However, the premature son can easily be there larger brother today.
+If you have two sons and one was born a month premature, I am sure the premature son was smaller in size at birth.
+However, the premature son can easily be the larger brother today.
 It is the same thing in dogs.
 The word “runt” is so misunderstood.
 It refers to an animal who is inferior or has not fully developed.
 This is not what the small pups in a litter are.
 I do not call any pup a “runt”.
 I simply say he or she is smaller than their siblings, but in no means a “runt”.
 I have had the smallest pups end up being the largest dog in the litter at 1 year of age.
 Don’t hate the runt people.
 Embrace the runt!

-~ Written by LG
+~ Written by Liz Gutierrez